UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/14-type-constructors.md

 # Monomorphic vs Polymorphic Types

-Monomorphic types have "one shape."
+Monomorphic types have no type parameters
-FIXME: shape?

 * Examples: `int, bool, int -> bool, int * int`

-Polymorphic types have "many shapes."
+Polymorphic types have type parameters

 * Examples: 'a list, 'a list -> 'a list, ('a * int)